 Things To Do In Venice

 A must-visit shop downtown is Earth Treasures on West Miami Avenue.
 Owners Donald and Draeanne Rivette buy and sell shark teeth, and may have the most extensive collection in Florida.
-During our visit to the shop, Don held out the huge Megalodon teeth that are millions of years old.
+During our visit to the shop, Don held out the huge megalodon teeth that are millions of years old.
 Megalodon’s teeth are rare finds.
-Most teeth are much smaller, and black or grey in color.
+Most teeth are much smaller, and black or gray in color.

 Sharks are such an attraction to the area that the local business organization, Venice Main Street, has positioned 10 miniature bronze shark statues around the downtown business district.
 Kids are encouraged to go on a scavenger hunt to find them all.
 To help, there is a map on the Main Street website.

-The Florida Audubon Rookery is located south of downtown.
+Venice Audubon Rookery Park is located south of downtown.
 During peak migrating season in the winter, the rookery is populated by birds from all over Florida, the U.S., and Canada.
 Nesting season is from December to May when you have the best birdwatching opportunities.